caracciobreno/go-api-demo/README.md

 **Example**

-The API is authenticated, every request should include the credentials of your user in the query params, for instance:
+The API requires authentication, every request should include the credentials of your user using the standard HTTP Basic authentication header, curl examples:
-  - `curl localhost:8080/me?username=breno&password=1234`
+  - `curl "localhost:8080/me" -u breno:1234`
-  - `curl localhost:8080/me/transactions?username=breno&password=1234`
+  - `curl "localhost:8080/me/transactions" -u breno:1234`

 ## API